madisonmassie/Final_Project/README.md

 ## Lessons Learned

---data doesn’t have any examples of Type 4 (found out half-way through)
+The dataset doesn’t have any examples of Type 4, so we had to decide how to handle that class, whether to include it.
+Research showed that Type 4 is typically made through a non-float process which is less common now and largely absent from commercial production, so we decided to ignore the class and focus our predictions on the other types of glass.

 ## Conclusions

-  some of the challenges you faced

-  what would you add/change/enhance in the future?

 Which model performed the best overall?
 Based on accuracy score

 Why might that be? ???

 What was your motivation?
 Why did you build this project?
 What problem does it solve?
 What did you learn?
 What makes your project stand out?
-If your project has a lot of features, consider adding a "Features" section and listing them here.

 Why is glass important to study?
-Medical applications, technology, crime scene forensics, architecture
+Medical applications, information technology, crime scene forensics, architecture

+what would you add/change/enhance in the future?

 ## License